Fishing - Nymph Fly Fishing Tips For Beginners

 Dirty Water Calls for Confidence

-Common Mistakes to Avoid
+Common Nymph Fishing Mistakes to Avoid

 Fishing Too Shallow

-Ignoring the Water
+Overlooking the Water

 Some anglers focus so closely on the fly that they stop reading the stream.
-Yet the water often tells you where trout are likely to be.
-Current seams, depth changes, and sheltered pockets matter as much as fly selection.
+Yet the water often tells you exactly where trout are likely to be.
+Current seams, depth changes, and sheltered pockets matter just as much as fly selection.

 Changing Too Many Variables at Once